dotmesh-io/docs/hugo/content/install-setup/upgrading.md

 kubectl apply -f https://get.dotmesh.io/yaml/dotmesh.yaml
 {{< /copyable >}}

-You'll notice the version of `dotmesh-server` are specified in the image tags within the Kubernetes YAML.
+You'll notice the version of `dotmesh-server` is specified in the image tags within the Kubernetes YAML.

 Run: